DhiaMnasser/agenceDeVoyage/README.md

 ( GET ) - /api/hotel/{id} => Afficher les détails d'un Hôtel

 ## Config Server
-Config Served is used for all MS, already configured.
+Config Server is used for all MS, already configured.

 ## Angular
 Angular is a platform and framework for building single-page client applications using HTML and TypeScript.
 Angular is written in TypeScript.
 It implements core and optional functionality as a set of TypeScript libraries that you import into your applications.